 Renewing on time is critical.
 Renewal notices are sent to the licensee’s address of record approximately 90 days prior to the expiration date.
 If a licensee does not receive the renewal notice within 90 days of their license expiration date, they should contact the LATC.
 Licensees may renew by mailing a completed License Renewal Application (signed original), and a check for the appropriate renewal fee made payable to the Landscape Architects Technical Committee.
 Landscape Architects may not submit a Renewal Application and payment more than 90 days before their current license period ends.

-Please allow up to eight weeks for processing.
+Please allow up to four weeks for processing.
 The most frequent cause of delay in renewal processing is an incomplete Renewal Application.
 Be sure that the Renewal Application is complete and signed.